OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 If you customize the **Don't Send** button in the dialog, you can only assign a task pane command to it.
 Function commands aren't supported.
 If you select a **Don't Send** button with an assigned function command, the command is ignored and the add-in cancels the send operation and closes the dialog.
 When this occurs, no error is shown or logged.
 For guidance on the types of add-in commands, see [Types of add-in commands](../design/add-in-commands.md#types-of-add-in-commands).

-In Outlook on the web and in new Outlook on Windows (preview), the `OnAppointmentSend` event only occurs when the meeting being sent was created through the **New Event** option.
+In Outlook on the web and in new Outlook on Windows (preview):

+- The `OnAppointmentSend` event only occurs when the meeting being sent was created through the **New Event** option.
 If the meeting being sent was created by selecting a date and time directly from the calendar, the `OnAppointmentSend` event doesn't occur.
+- When forwarding a meeting, the `OnAppointmentSend` event only occurs if the organizer forwards the meeting.
+It doesn't occur if an attendee forwards the meeting to which they’re invited.

 ## Best practices